multiscale-neurodevelopment/multiscale-neurodevelopment.github.io/_pages/tools.md

 We're focused on creating neuroanatomical models that can be used across neuroscience.
 This often entails developing approaches that enable data-driven analysis of brain organisation.
 In the following section, you'll find descriptions and links to utilities and tools that we've developed.

 **CortPro.** Depth-wise variations in image intensity can reveal architectonic differences across the cortex.
 We developed and validated a standardised procedure to generate microstructure profiles using either post mortem stained tissue or MRI.
-You can find the updated code as [CortPro](https://github.com/caseypaquola/CortPro).
+Our approach is simply wrapped as one lline of code via [CortPro](https://github.com/caseypaquola/CortPro).

 ![]({{ site.url }}{{ site.baseurl }}/images/logopic/cortpro.png){: style="width: 250px; float: center; margin: 0px  10px"}